apache/trafficcontrol/blueprints/tr-load-tests.md

 Instructions for using the Traffic Router Ultimate Test Harness should be added to the documentation.
 This should include:
 - Small rationale for inclusion of TR Ultimate Test Harness
 - Setup instructions
+    * The permissions that a user running the Traffic Router Test Harness should have:
+        - CDN snapshots
+        - CDN information
+        - information about Traffic Router-type Servers in those CDNs
+        - Type information
+        - Delivery Service information
     - Documentation of each CLI option
     - Example commands

 ### Testing Impact
 <!--